Why Does What You Eat Matter?

 What should we eat?

 The food supply in the United States has made this difficult.
-Your lives are busy and finding time to eat anything, let alone healthy food, is difficult. (take a look at these posts here, here, and here on planning and meal planning).
+Your lives are busy and finding time to eat anything, let alone healthy food, is difficult. (take a look at the posts below for more on planning)

 I get it, it’s easy to hit up a drive thru on your way from point A to B or run into the store and grab something already made.